Worse than Murder

 What more can I do to prevent Lashon Hara?
 I created the limbs upright, but the tongue lying down [to keep it dormant].
 All limbs are external, but the tongue is inside [to restrain it].
 I created around the tongue, a wall of bones [teeth] and a wall of flesh [lips] to halt Lashon Hara.

 Rabbi Chait explained this to mean that speaking Lashon Hara is practically unavoidable, as if “God did all He can do, with no success.”
 Of course, since we receive great punishment for Lashon Hara, we are to blame.
 But this portion has one message: Lashon Hara is generated by strong, almost unavoidable impulses.
 Therefore, we must be stronger, and more knowledgeable so as to fight it.

 Why does Maimonides say Lashon Hara equates to sexual immorality, idolatry and murder: three sins causing punishment here, and the loss of Olam Haba?

 What is murder?
 It is the attempt to eliminate another from one’s reality.
 Lashon Hara does the same; one reduces another with speech.

 We can correct our tongues, only after we correct our hearts.
 And the competitive emotion that drives us to seek fame and honor is at the root of this sin.
-If we study Torah properly, we will realize the repeated, underlying message, stated at least once openly, “And the man Moses was exceedingly humble from all men that are on face of the Earth”.
-(Num.
-12:3)
+If we study Torah properly, we will realize that God created us not to focus on ourselves, but on Him and His wisdom.
+We will then view ourselves properly: “And the man Moses was exceedingly humble from all men that are on face of the Earth” (Num.
+12:3).